abhijith-gururaj/Musical-Instrument-Detection/README.md

 After extracting the above zip files, the codebase should have the following directory structure before execution:
 ![Alt text](images/image.png)

-## Note: The folder IRMAS-TestingData-Part3/ has a nested folder called IRMAS-TestingData-Part3/Part3/.
-Please move all the contents inside IRMAS-TestingData-Part3/Part3 into IRMAS-TestingData-Part3/ directory.
+## Note: The directory IRMAS-TestingData-Part2/ has a nested folder called IRMAS-TestingData-Part2/IRTestingData-Part2/.
+Please rename the directory IRMAS-TestingData-Part2/**IRTestingData-Part2**/  to IRMAS-TestingData-Part2/**Part2**.
 This is necessary for the data preprocessing stage.

 Please ensure the system requirements are satisfied and execute the notebooks in the following order:
 1. preprocessing.ipynb